 - 2 Tablespoons water

 - Preheat oven to 350*F. Brush or wipe bundt pan with oil making sure to get into all the crevices so that the cake will come out easily.
 Dust with flour and remove excess.

-- Sprinkle nuts in the bottom of the pan and set aside.
+- Sprinkle 1/2 cup nuts in the bottom of the pan and set aside.

-- Prepare glaze: Place butter in a small saucepan and melt it over low heat, 2 to 3 minutes. add the water and sugar, stirring.
+- Place butter in a small saucepan and melt it over low heat, then add the water and sugar, stirring.
 Increase the heat to medium and bring the mixture to a boil.
-Reduce the heat slightly and let the glaze simmer until thickened, 4 to 5 minutes, stirring constantly.
+Reduce the heat slightly and let the glaze simmer until thickened, about 4 minutes, stirring constantly.
 Remove the pan from the heat and stir in the rum.
 Spoon the glaze over the warm cake, allowing it to seep into the holes and drizzle down the sides and into the center of the cake.
 Allow cake to cool completely before slicing.

 - Store the cake covered in foil or plastic wrap, at room temperature for up to 4 days or in the refrigerator for up to 1 week.